Xinyi_Zhou.JPG

 <aside>

-My lab will offer fully funded PhD positions and welcome students at all levels.
+OPEN POSITIONS - My lab will offer fully funded PhD positions and welcome students at all levels.
 If you're interested in working with me, please feel free to email me with your CV/resume and transcript.

 </aside>

-I am fortunate to work with talented people across academia and industry, from whom I’ve learned not only their warmth and charm but also their vision and philosophies on life, work, leadership, and supporting students.
-As a way to give back, I’m dedicating 30 minutes each week to connect with and mentor junior researchers and students at all levels.
+I’m also dedicating 30 minutes each week to connect with and mentor junior researchers and students at all levels.
 If you’d like to discuss anything related to your personal or professional growth, please feel free to email me.
-I’m also open to various external opportunities, including research collaborations, invited talks, and coffee chats.

 News